thePixelmancer/regolith-filters/jsonify/README.md

 # Jsonify

-Jsonify is a regolith filter for batch-converting YAML, JSON5, JSONC, and TOML files to standard JSON format.
-It recursively scans a directory, detects supported file types, and outputs `.json` files, optionally deleting the originals.
+Jsonify is a regolith filter aimed at opening more doors and ways to work with Minecraft data files.
+First and foremost, it can convert readable filetypes like YAML, JSON5, JSONC, and TOML to standard JSON.
+Secondly, it expands the syntax of standard JSON with extra features that will be added as the filter is developed, making authoring and maintaining Minecraft data files easier and more flexible.

 ## Why Use Other Formats?